anabesouza/anabesouza/README.md

 - 👋 Hi, I’m @anabesouza
 - 👀 I’m interested in Dev Web
 - 🌱 I’m currently learning Python e JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: anabeatrizfaustinosouza@gmail.com

 <!---
 anabesouza/anabesouza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.